-Customers continue to give us great feedback on our store experiences, and we are pleased that the weighted average net promoter score (NPS) increased by +7.5 points for the Group in the last month of the year to $76.6^4$ .
-We also implemented NPS for TheMarket.com, with an average score for the year of 55.1 for customer orders.
+Customers continue to give us great feedback on our store experiences, and we are pleased that the weighted average net promoter score (NPS) increased by +7.5 points for the Group in the last month of the year to 76.64.
+We also implemented NPS for TheMarket.com, with an average score for the year of 55.1 for customer orders.5

 We have been able to grow margin without eroding our value perception as a result of our price optimisation programme.
-While the Group's sales grew significantly during the year, and at stronger margins across the board, the New Zealand market experienced significant growth in categories the Group doesn't fully participate in, including restaurants (+23.7%), home building supplies (+16.3%), and health goods and services (+16.0%).
-As a result of this uneven growth across the market, the Group's market share declined -0.2 points to 6.0% of total retail sales (including grocery and food).
+While the Group's sales grew significantly during the year, and at stronger margins across the board, the New Zealand market experienced significant growth in categories the Group doesn't fully participate in. including restaurants (+23.7%), home building supplies (+16.3%), and health goods and services (+16.0%).
+As a result of this uneven growth across the market, the Group's market share declined -0.2 points to 6.0% of total retail sales (including grocery and food).6

-Our mobile apps for The Warehouse, Noel Leeming, and TheMarket.com continue to be loved by New Zealanders, with all three ending the year among the top 10 shopping apps based on iOS and Google Play app store rankings in New Zealand.
-The Warehouse app continues to gain additional customer momentum and usage with app sales growth of 8.7%, now accounting for 34.1% of total online sales.
+Our mobile apps for The Warehouse, Noel Leeming, and The Market.com continue to be loved by New Zealanders, with all three ending the year among the top 10 shopping apps based on iOS and Google Play app store rankings in New Zealand.
+The Warehouse app continues to gain additional customer momentum and usage with app sales growth of 8.7%, now accounting for 341% of total online sales

 We now have strong ecosystem foundations in place with an established physical footprint and market-leading digital assets.
-We have initiated a unified Group loyalty programme - Market Club and Market Club+ which is starting to rollout with TheMarket.com and The Warehouse this calendar year.
-By consolidating nearly four million unique customer records across our existing loyalty programmes into a single programme, we will be able to deliver more engaging experiences for our customers and suppliers, powered by strong insights and a data-driven understanding of our customers' needs, wants and shopping preferences.
+We have initiated a unified Group lovalty programme - Market Club and Market Club+ which is starting to rollout with TheMarket.com and The Warehouse this calendar year.
+By consolidating nearly four million unique customer records across our existing loyalty programmes into a single to 76.6 lead our competitive set on this metric